free website stats program

 How to Solve:

-So, to find out the value of this equation, we need to simplify the expression.
+So, to find the value of the given equation, we need to simplify it.

-Firstly, we need to arrange it in such manner, so that we can apply math formula there.
+Firstly, we need to arrange it in such manner, so that we can apply mathematical formula there.

 So,

-Therefore, the value of the given expression will be 100.
+Therefore, the value of the given equation is 2.

 Rough Workspace: